 Every story needs to be communicated in the best way possible.
 Choosing the right format is essential to its consumption and distribution.

-The most popular storytelling formats in business include the following:
+The most popular formats for business narratives include the following:

-Finally, ensure that your story aligns with your brand.
-It should reflect the ethos of your brand in the following key aspects:
+Finally, ensure that your business stories align with your brand.
+They should reflect the ethos of your brand in the following key aspects:

 Voice: Refer to your organization’s brand guidelines on brand voice and tone.
 If they do not exist, take the time to define your brand voice first.
 The brand voice will determine how your storytelling comes across to your audience.
 For example, your guidelines will indicate whether it should be fun and playful or formal and authoritative.